Hasan-Jawaheri/FTS-Arcade/README.txt

 H O W   T O   U S E
 ===============================================================================
 -------------------------------------------------------------------------------
+Put "FTS Python" and "FTS Collection" folders in your Documents (or My Documents) folder.
 You probably don't want to modify the source code of the emulator, but feel free to take a look.
 The code that you probably want to modify/extend is in "FTS Python/API/".

 To have a game running, there must be a folder in "Documents/FTS Collection/" for the game.
 The name of this folder is the title of the game.
 Inside that